I have right now (and nearly always have a similar

 locally, meaning you need to cough up the FULL refund

 even if buyer has stolen your goods.
+Compensation for lost or damaged items.
 You can of course

 also lodge them in red street mail boxes - first mail

 whilst my small supply lasts.
-(Stock code 375RW)
+(Stock code 375RK)

 Depending on the quantity of mint stamps you order, you